AndrewGibbs/PathFinder/docs/joss_paper/paper.md

 ### Comparison with other software

-To the best knowledge of the author, there are only a handful of other software packages which can efficiently evaluate oscillatory integrals.
+To the best knowledge of the author, there are only a handful of other software packages that can efficiently evaluate oscillatory integrals.
 We now compare these to PathFinder.

 ### Mathematica's `NIntegrate`
-- This is a built-in function of Wolfram Mathematica [@NIntegrate], based on the Levin method (see for e.g. [@DeHuIs:18, Section 3.3]).
+- This is a built-in function of Wolfram Mathematica [@NIntegrate], based on the Levin method (see, e.g., [@DeHuIs:18, Section 3.3]).
 - An advantage of Mathematica's `NIntegrate` is that the oscillatory component does not always need to be factored explicitly, and it can evaluate some oscillatory integrals where $g$ is non-polynomial.
 - Based on experiments [@PathFinderPaper, Section 5.3], `NIntegrate` does not appear to have a frequency-independent cost for general polynomial phase functions.
 - `NIntegrate` does not work in general for an unbounded contour with complex endpoints.
 - `NIntegrate` is not open source; the code cannot be seen or modified, and one must acquire a license to use it.

 ### `cuspint`
-- This package is written in Fortran, based on the paper [@KiCoHo:00].
+- This package is written in Fortran, based on the paper @KiCoHo:00.
 - The `cuspint` package is somewhat similar to `PathFinder` in that it is also based on steepest descent contour deformation.
 - The problem class is restricted to \eqref{eq:I} when $(a,b)=\mathbb{R}$.
 Therefore, it may be used to model the catastrophe integrals of Figures \ref{fig:pearcey} and \ref{fig:swallowtail}, but not those of Figure \ref{fig:pwe} and \ref{fig:inflection}.
 - `cuspint` can experience "violent" exponential growth [@KiCoHo:00, Section 2], which can lead to inaccurate results.
 This is because, unlike `PathFinder`, it does not attempt a highly accurate approximation of the steepest descent contours.

 ### `Picard_Lefschetz_Integrator`

 - This C++ package is also based on steepest descent.
-The key difference is the algorithm gradually deforms the contour, details are given in [@FePeTu:23].
+The key difference is the algorithm gradually deforms the contour, details are given in @FePeTu:23.
 - The scope of problems to which it is applicable appears broad, the full extent is unclear based on existing documentation.
 Like PathFinder, it can be applied to catastrophe integrals.
 There are examples where it is also applied to singular oscillatory integrals.
 - To the best understanding of the PathFinder developers, it appears that prior user expertise in the underlying mathematics is required to use `Picard_Lefschetz_Integrator`, various parameters must be tweaked to obtain accurate results, integrals must be manually truncated, etc. This is in contrast to PathFinder, which aims to be fully automated where possible, requiring minimal user input.

 ### `OscillatoryIntegralsODE.jl`

-- This package is based on the Levin method (see for e.g. [@DeHuIs:18, Section 3.3]).
+- This package is based on the Levin method (see, e.g., @DeHuIs:18, Section 3.3).
 - This package can evaluate oscillatory integrals of the form
 \begin{equation}
 I = \int_a^bf(x) S(\omega x) \mathrm{d} x,